GabrielCruz45/exo/docs/DEVLOG.md

     as I'm eager to continue to the data processing part.
 Will keep mental and digital note of bug for later.
 Created .md file for this, this may be a good thing for pesky annoying bugs that don't require immediate attention.
 Let's see how it flows with the project.

+August 21, 2025
+    I've succesfully implemented the ESI calculation and it is passed to the dataFrame.
+    Which then is properly showed in the dashboard list.
+Users can now see and organize the list according to ESI calculation.

+    I've done acouple things between today and August 13; haven't updated the DEVLOG as dilligent these days.
+    The table uses DataTables.net JavaScript library, worked like a charm from the start.
+Have done a couple of styling choices here and there.
+Will probably add Hubble's deep space photo as part of the homepage.html template and add related info regarding exoplanets, their search, etc.

+    Had coffee today, had about week and a half without having one.
+Couldn't sleep properly yesterday as the power went out for the entirety of my sleeping hours.
+Temperatures were high and the lack of wind wasn't helping.
+    It caused disruption in my sleep schedule and still recuperating from that.
+    Will go back to caffeine free for this week again.